Jowin Radziński

-Jowin Radziński (born 23 April 2001) is a professional footballer who plays as a left-back for III liga club Warta Gorzów Wielkopolski.
+Jowin Radziński (born 23 April 2001) is a professional footballer who plays as a left-back for III liga club Bałtyk Koszalin.
 Born in Belgium, he represented Poland at youth international level.

 Club career

 After playing in Poland, Radziński moved to Finland on 4 April 2024 and signed a professional contract with AC Oulu in Veikkausliiga.
 He missed most of the season due to injury, and left the club after the season.

 On 5 February 2025, Radziński joined III liga club Warta Gorzów Wielkopolski on a deal for the remainder of the season.

+On 22 July 2026, Radziński agreed to join another III liga side Bałtyk Koszalin.